 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-Corby Spirit and Wine's Debt And Its 15% ROE
+A Side By Side comparison of Corby Spirit and Wine's Earnings Growth And 16% ROE

 To start with, Corby Spirit and Wine's ROE looks acceptable.
 And on comparing with the industry, we found that the the average industry ROE is similar at 14%.
 Corby Spirit and Wine's decent returns aren't reflected in Corby Spirit and Wine'smediocre five year net income growth average of 4.4%.
 A few likely reasons that could be keeping earnings growth low are - the company has a high payout ratio or the business has allocated capital poorly, for instance.